NSO-developer/nso-gitbook/administration/management/system-management/README.md

 <!---->

 * **Impact**\
-  Sending NETCONF commands and queries with `netconf-console` fails, while it works using `netconf-console-tcp`.&#x20;
+  Sending NETCONF commands and queries with `netconf-console` fails, while it works using `netconf-console-tcp`.

 <!---->